durrantlab/subpex/README.md

    - The file itself contains further instructions as comments.
    - Among other things, be sure to set the environmental variables required to run the NAMD or AMBER executables, as well as the appropriate WORKMANAGER.
-   - Setting the appropriate variables can get complicated if using a supercomputing center.
+   - Setting the appropriate variables may be complicated if using a supercomputing center.
 You may need to consult with an IT administrator.
-2. Modify the appropriate MD configuration file in `./reference/` directory (`amber.prod_npt.in` if using AMBER, `namd.md.conf` if using NAMD).
+2. Modify the appropriate MD configuration file in `./reference/` directory (`./reference/amber.prod_npt.in` if using AMBER, `./reference/namd.md.conf` if using NAMD).
    - Make sure the number of frames corresponds to `pcoordlength` minus one (`pcoordlength` is defined in the `adaptive_binning/adaptive.py` file)
      ___TODO: Erich: Which parameter specifically, for each file? pcoordlength